Shubham996633/nested_table/README.md

 # Shadcn Nested Data Table
+@shadcn

 ## Overview

-This repository contains a custom implementation of a nested data table built using Shadcn components.
+This repository contains a custom implementation of a nested data table built using [Shadcn](https://github.com/shadcn-ui/ui) components.
 As of now, there isn't an official or widely available implementation of a nested data table with Shadcn, so I took the initiative to create one.

 ## Features